Utah Badlands & Night Skies Photography Workshop — Hanksville

 Softly lit layers on the shaded side of North Caineville Mesa, Utah.

 In shaded conditions, the mesas near Caineville reveal delicate color transitions and layered geology.
-These quieter scenes are ideal for learning how to work with subtle light and low-contrast subjects.

 Recommended gear